 - Starting on the inboard (driven) end of the pump, clean the pump shaft thoroughly, making sure the shaft is free of nicks and burrs.
-This will prevent damage to the mechanical seal when the inboard head assembly is removed. - Remove the inboard bearing cover capscrews (28) and slide the inboard bearing cover (27A) and gasket (26) off the shaft.
-Discard the bearing cover gasket.
-The dirt shield (123A) will come off with the bearing cover. - Remove the outboard bearing cover capscrews (28) and slide the outboard bearing cover (27A) and gasket (26) off the shaft.
-Discard the bearing cover gasket.

-- 4. Remove locknuts and lockwashers (24A, 24B): - Bend up the engaged lockwasher tang and remove locknut setscrew (24C).
-Rotate the locknut counterclockwise to remove it from the shaft. - Slide the lockwasher off the shaft.
+This will prevent damage to the lip seal or mechanical seal when the inboard head assembly is removed - Remove the inboard bearing cover capscrews (28) and slide the inboard bearing cover (27A) and gasket (26) off the shaft.
+Discard the bearing cover gasket. - 3.
+Remove the outboard bearing cover capscrews (28) and slide the outboard bearing cover (27A) and gasket (26) off the shaft.
+Discard the bearing cover gasket. - 4.
+To remove the locknuts and lockwashers (24A and 24B): - Bend up the engaged lockwasher tang and rotate the locknut counterclockwise to remove it from the shaft. - Slide the lockwasher off the shaft.
 Inspect the lockwasher for damage and replace as required. - c.
-Repeat steps a and b on the opposite shaft end. - 5.
-Remove the head capscrews (21) and carefully pry the head (20) away from the cylinder. - Slide the head off the shaft.
-The head O-ring (72), bearing (24), and mechanical seal (153) will come off with the head assembly.
+Repeat steps a and b on the opposite shaft end.

+- Remove the head capscrews (21) and carefully pry the head (20) away from the cylinder. - Slide the head off the shaft.
+The head O-ring (72), bearing (24), and lip seal (152) or mechanical seal (153) will come off with the head assembly.
 Remove and discard the head O-ring. - a.
 Pull the bearing (24) from the housing in the head. - b.
+To remove the lip seal assembly (152), insert two head capscrews (21) into the seal housing (152B) and pull the lip seal assembly out of the head.
+REMOVE THE CAPSCREWS. (see Figure 5).
+Use care not to damage the lip seal.
+To remove the lip seal (152A), gently pry the lip seal from the housing.

-To remove the mechanical seal (153), use two screw drivers to gently push the backside of the seal jacket to push the seal from the head (see Figure 5).
+c.
+To remove the mechanical seal (153), use two screw drivers to gently push the backside of the seal jacket to push the seal from the head (see Figure 6).
 Use care when placing the screwdrivers to prevent damage to the seal faces.
 Remove and discard mechanical seal O-rings.